-WARNING.
 Single-use device - do not reuse.
-ZOLL intravascular heat exchange catheters and Start-Up Kit components are single-use devices and may not be reprocessed or reused.
-The cyclical stresses of the roller pump on the catheter and Start-Up Kit cause fatigue failures.
-Do not use catheters or Start-Up Kits beyond the labeled usage time.
-The product will fail.
+ZOLL IVTM catheters, surface pads, Start-Up Kits, and Surface Start-Up Kits are single-use devices and may not be reprocessed or reused.
+The cyclical stresses of the roller pump on these items cause fatigue failures.
+Do not use catheters, surface pads, Start-Up Kits, or Surface Start-Up Kits beyond the labeled usage time.
+The products will fail.